openstack/bifrost/README.vagrant.rst

 Note:

-  Only the ansible installation path is configurable at this point using the enviroment variable.
+  Only the ansible installation path is configurable at this point using the environment variable.
 All other dependencies will still continue to cloned under ``/opt/stack``.